-Program: B. Tech.
-(Computer Engineering) III
+Program: n: B. Tech.
+(Mechanical Engineering) Semes Semester: VII / VIII

-Course: Agile Project Management (Open Elective -VI) Code: BCE8 613
+Course: : Agile Project Management (Open Elective -VI) Code: BCE7613/ BCE8613

 Teaching Scheme Evaluation Scheme

-Lecture Lecture Tutorial Hours Credit IE MTE ETE Total
+Lecture Tutorial Hours Credit FA SA Total

-3 - 3 3 20 30 50 100
+3 - 3 3 40 60 100

 - 1. Learn to create a framework of Agile Project Management for a project. - 2.
 To understand the Agile project communication and team building. - 3.
 To learn the Agile Retrospectives for planning and monitoring a project. - 4.
 To learn the Agile project analysis and design. - 5.
-To learn how to use the tools that allow taking advantage of an Agile project environment. - To get aquatinted with capabilities and knowledge in Agile Project Management.
+To learn how to use the tools that allow taking advantage of an Agile project environment. - 6.
+To get aquatinted with capabilities and knowledge in Agile Project Management.